timur32/homework/volatile/readme.md

-Script gets currency history and do something
+## Script gets currency history and do something

+## Script description
 Download currency rates from yandex and save to file

 IF-block check source file for existence and reading